apexfarm/ApexDI/README.md

 ### 2.3 Register with Concrete Types

 It is generally **NOT** recommended, but services can also be registered against their own implementation types.
 This will no longer enable us to code against abstractions, which is one of the main reason why we choose a DI framework.
 However, sometimes it is still **OK** for classes to be registered in this way, such as a `Utility` class.
-(Here `Utility` is not a good class name, by looking at the name we wouldn't know what to do with it, perhaps `Formatter` utility is more obvious.)

 ```java
 DI.ServiceProvider provider = DI.services()